-McKinley has five school rules that ensure the safety of students and help them to build positive relationships with peers and set them up for success at school.
-These rules are reviewed with students at the beginning of every year, and posted throughout the school.
+McKinley has three behavior expectations that ensure the safety of students and help them to build positive relationships with peers and set them up for success at school.
+These expectations are reviewed with students at the beginning of every year, and posted throughout the school.
 They are: